• Skip to primary navigation

-One of the most common complaints writers have is that many editors are not responding to their pitches.
+A common complaint among writers is that editors are not responding to their pitches.
 If it’s not an acceptance, the least they can say is a simple “Not for us,” right?
 In fact, visit any writing forum or website and you’ll find at least one post of the “How hard is it to send a one-word rejection?” variety.

-Yet, when editors do send a simple “No” in response to a pitch, they’ll often be termed rude.
+Yet, the one time a New York Times editor sent me a one-word “No” in response to a pitch, I thought it was the rudest thing I’d ever encountered.
 It is pretty harsh, after all, to send a well-researched 1,000-word idea that you thought was perfect for the publication only to hear a one-word “No” in return.

-If you have a working relationship with an editor and they don’t respond to your emails, then I agree that it’s a bit out of order and you have to question whether there’s a problem.
+If you have a working relationship with an editor and they don’t respond to your emails, that’s a red flag, and you need to question whether there’s a problem.

-I’ve had this happen recently and after following up and emailing several times, I basically stopped pitching the editor.
-Why waste my time on someone who’s not going to respond?
-I pitch someone else at the publication instead and hear back promptly.
+(I had this happen recently and after following up and emailing several times, I basically stopped pitching the editor.
+Why waste my time on someone who doesn’t respond?
+I pitch someone else at the publication instead and hear back promptly.)

 However, if you don’t have a relationship with an editor, they have no obligation to respond to you.
 You are, after all, like any other business pitching them a service that they may or may not have a need for.